TomasRoj/PythonCLI/README.md

 Created by @TomasRoj on 27.
 April on rainy saturday on living room sofa.

 Tomáš Roj, rojtomas@email.cz
-This and other my projects are avilibe under MIT license.
+This and other my projects are avalibe under MIT license.
 See LICENSE file for more info.